 19. Investigate Import Tax

 If your business imports goods, you should be aware of the applicable taxes and compliance requirements.
 Failure to adhere to import tax laws can result in fines or delays in getting products to market.
+Consulting with a tax professional can help you correctly account for and deduct these costs.

-How often: Annually/As needed
+How often: Annually/as needed

 20. Establish Sales Tax Procedures

 Sales tax can be complicated, especially if you operate in multiple locations.
 Set up clear procedures for collecting, reporting, and paying sales tax.
-Automate the process using tax software like TaxJar, Zamp or Avalara.

 How often: Monthly/Quarterly